Intellection/chex/research/GITHUB_RELEASE_PLAN.md

-# GitHub Release Preparation Plan for Chex
+# GitHub Release Preparation Plan for Natch

 ## Status: In Progress